efwGrp/efw4.X/help/api_data_format.md

-<H1>data-format Attribute</H1>
+# data-format Attribute

-"data-format" is established as one of HTML5 custom attributes to control behaviors of input elements at client.
+`data-format` is established as one of HTML5 custom attributes to control behaviors of input elements at client.
-Efw framework will add focus and blur behaviors to input elements by data-format attributes when page-loading.
+The EFW framework will add focus and blur behaviors to input elements by `data-format` attributes when page-loading.

-<h2>Sample for JSP</h2>
+## Sample for JSP

 ```html
 <input type="text" data-format="#,##0.00">